 Q: Will a company remove the arbitration clause from my contract if I ask?

 A: Most contracts containing binding arbitration clauses are standardized form contracts that offer goods or services on a “take it or leave it” basis.
-You should try negotiating to have the clause removed, but if you are not successful, you must decide whether you want to sign the contract.
+However, some credit services organizations and title loan contracts give you the right to "opt out" of arbitration.
+These opt-outs usually require you to send a separate notice to an address listed in the contract within a specified period of time.
+If your contract does not give you the right to opt out of arbitration, you should try negotiating to have the claues removed.
+If you are not successful, you must decide whether or not you want to sign the contract.
 Most contracts require you to initial the clause or page containing the arbitration requirement, indicating that you understand and consent.
 Do not sign any contract unless you understand it and agree to all of the terms.

 Q: What is the difference between going to court and going to arbitration?